Updated: Sep 7

-According to Hubspot, companies with blogs have 55% more website visitors than those without blogs, which is excellent if blogs are what your customers want.
-It can be a surefire way to entice them to your website and get them engaging with you on social media.
+It can be a surefire way to entice customers to your website and get them engaging with you on social media.

 But you shouldn’t produce content just for the sake of it, or because everyone else is doing it.
 It needs to be driven by the needs of your customers.